kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 ## Subdocuments

 > Subdocuments are documents embedded in other documents.
 In Mongoose, this means you can nest schemas in other schemas.
-Mongoose has two distinct notions of subdocuments: arrays of subdocuments and single nested subdocuments, both demonstrated below.
+Mongoose has two distinct notions of subdocuments: arrays of subdocuments and single nested subdocuments, both are demonstrated below.
 >
 > [mongodb subdocument docs](http://mongoosejs.com/docs/subdocs.html)